iluuu1994/php-src/docs/source/introduction/high-level-overview.rst

 As you may imagine, running this whole pipeline every time PHP serves a request is time consuming.
 Luckily, it is also not necessary.
 We can cache the opcodes in memory between requests.
-When a file is included, we can in the cache whether the file is already there, and verify via timestamp that it has not been modified since it was compiled.
+When a file is included, we can look for the file in cache, and verify via timestamp that it has not been modified since it was compiled.
 If it has not, we may reuse the opcodes from cache.
 This dramatically speeds up the execution of PHP programs.
 This is precisely what the opcache extension does.
 It lives in the ``ext/opcache`` directory.

 Opcache also performs some optimizations on the opcodes before caching them.
 As opcaches are expected to be reused many times, it is profitable to spend some additional time simplifying them if